Mainakdeb/street-urchins/README.md

 # sea-urchin-private

 ### Current issue:
+* porousity? accross z axis
 * do everything fr one slice, then quantify differences bw your and valentina algo
-* complete creative freedom for exhibition
 * Plot voxels in 3d instead of mesh?
 * modularize everything